amzn/style-dictionary/CONTRIBUTING.md

 3. Adding to the included transforms, transformGroups, and formats, please read [this section](#what-should-be-included).

+## Package Manager and dependencies

+We use npm as our package manager.
+After downloading the repo, please use the command "npm ci" to ensure you use the package-lock dependency tree.
+Note that you need NPM 5.7.0 or higher to use this command.

 ## Code Style

 We use ESLint on the code to ensure a consistent style.
 Any new code committed must pass our ESLint tests.
 Take a look at our [ESLint file][eslint].